 “If I’m Oklahoma City, I want a team,” Charles Curran, a 38-year-old venture capitalist who grew up outside Seattle, said in a telephone interview.
 “I don’t blame them.”

 The team’s departure began in 2006, when owner Howard Schultz, chairman of Seattle-based Starbucks Corp.
-(SBUX), sold the SuperSonics to an investment group led by Oklahoma City natives Clay Bennett and Aubrey McClendon.
+(SBUX:US), sold the SuperSonics to an investment group led by Oklahoma City natives Clay Bennett and Aubrey McClendon.

 When the new owners couldn’t get a commitment of $500 million in public funding for a new arena, they explored the possibility of relocating to the Oklahoma capital, a city with no major sports teams.
 The owners and the city of Seattle waged a legal battle that was settled in July 2008 and the team was allowed out of its lease.

 “Every year it seems like Seattle incubates a few good players that get sold to other teams,” JD Klein, a 42-year-old resident of Redmond, Washington, said in a telephone interview.
 “Here we just kind of sped the process up and said, ‘Here, take the whole damn team.’”